Stop Flight Training or #CLOSEHYA

 or with one of the Jet Blue Gateway Programs (JetBlue Gateways) to be eligible for the Cape Air flight training program on Cape Cod (LIFT students begin training to become Cape Air pilots in Hyannis, MA).
 The students are then trained by Cape Air (Training | United States | Cape Air Pilot Careers) and returned to JetBlue or American/Republic after fulfilling a brief commitment to Cape Air.

-After a preliminary review on tracking websites like (Flightradar24: Live Flight Tracker - Real-Time Flight Tracker Map), the non-passenger training flights occur on average of 7 hours per day, or upwards of 2,555 hours per year.
-To put that in perspective, Jet Blue transported approximately 25,000 passengers through Cape Cod Gateway Airport in Summer 2023 on their E-190, which with 100 passengers per flight, on 250 flights and a 10-minute residential overflight equates to less than 45 hours of fly time over the Cape per year.
+After a review on tracking websites like (Flightradar24: Live Flight Tracker - Real-Time Flight Tracker Map), the non-passenger training flights occur on average of 7 hours per day, or upwards of 2,555 hours per year.
+To put that in perspective, Jet Blue transported approximately 25,000 passengers through Cape Cod Gateway Airport in Summer 2023 on their E-190, which with 100 passengers per flight, on 250 flights and a 10-minute overflight would be less than 45 hours of fly time over the Cape per year.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.